MuraliKrishna1411/Web-scrapping-on-Selenium/README.md

 Understand the code and you can extract any data from any website, using this data we can extract from amazon, filpkart  etc

-Thank you for visting repository
+Thank you for visiting  this repository